ucdavisdatalab/workshop_research_computing/chapters/01_principles.md

 research.

-Almost all contemporary research projects involve computing---whether that simply means creating and storing digital documents, developing code for small analyses that run for a few minutes on a laptop, or developing code for large analyses that run for a few days on a high-performance computing cluster.
+Almost all contemporary research projects involve computing---whether that means creating and storing digital documents, developing code for small analyses that run for a few minutes on a laptop, or developing code for large analyses that run for a few days on a high-performance computing cluster.
 Consequently, this reader focuses on practices related to computing.
 Many are